 Chunk Information into Short Pages

-Think of a website as a network of pieces of information, or chunks, rather than as a collection of documents.
-Online users like to go directly to the specific pieces of information that answer their immediate questions.
-They don’t want to read “all about it”.
-Try to apply the metaphor of an easy jigsaw puzzle: make it fun to put the whole story together starting and connecting the pieces in any order.
+Think of a website as a network of pieces, or chunks, of information rather than as a collection of documents.
+Generally, online users prefer to jump to the specific pieces of information that answer their immediate questions rather than to read “all about it”.
+Try to apply the metaphor of an easy jigsaw puzzle: make it fun to put the whole story together starting with any piece and connecting pieces in any order.

 Say Everything Only Once